flower-platform/react-timeline-9001/docs/default-item-renderer.md

 By default, the background of an item uses a gradient, this method should be overriden if this behaviour is not wanted.

+### getGlowOnHover()

+Returns a css class used to apply glow on item hover.

+### getItemHeight()

+Returns the height of an item.

 ### getStyle()

 Returns the style applied to the item.

+### getTextColor()

+Returns the color of the text.
+When darker colors are used for the items, the text is not visible.
+This method returns 'white' when props.item.color is darker, otherwise returns black.

 ### getTitle()

 Returns the title of the item.

+### getTooltip()

+Returns the text rendered in the tooltip.

 ### getClassName()